stefanv/davidc-scipy-2013/proposal.rst

                 - Why extending numpy in C ? (and perhaps more importantly, when you should not)
-                - being ready to develop on NumPy: building from sources, and building with different flags (optimization and debug)
+                - being ready to develop on NumPy: building from sources, and building with different flags (optimisation and debug)

-        1. Source code organization: description of the numpy source tree and high-level description of what belongs where: core vs the rest, core.multiarray, core.ufunc, scalar arrays and support libraries (npysort, npymath)
+        1. Source code organisation: description of the numpy source tree and high-level description of what belongs where: core vs the rest, core.multiarray, core.ufunc, scalar arrays and support libraries (npysort, npymath)